silversub/terraform/provider/vpc-gen2-resources.md

 ## `ibm_is_vpn_gateway_connection`
 {: #vpn-gateway-connection}

 Create, update, or delete a VPN gateway connection.
+For more information, about VPN gateway, see [adding connections to a VPN gateway](/docs/vpc?topic=vpc-vpn-adding-connections).
 {: shortdesc}

 ### Sample Terraform code